And welcome back to the Rush Limbaugh Program here at the Limbaugh Institute for Advanced Conservative Studies.

 But they can't stand it that George Bush might be right about Iraq today, too.

-Now, George Bush, if the uh New York Times is right about this one, is uh is wrong on the border subject, and here's where we need to get into something, because here's where I do disagree with the President's continuing uh efforts to maintain what amounts to an open border, because the adverse impacts of that border are I'm sitting about sixteen, seventeen miles away from it right as we speak.
+And here's where we need to get into something, because here's where I do disagree with the president's continuing efforts to maintain what amounts to an open border, because the adverse impacts of that border are, I'm sitting about 16, 17 miles away from it right as we speak.

-Now let me take you back.
+Now, let me take you back.

 Again, 1986, history to me tells us everything we need to know.

-1986, Ronald Reagan fell for the line that if we gave amnesty to the illegals here, we would solve the illegal alien problem, they would become Americans, they would be legal immigrants, they would make the country stronger, everyone would be better off.
+In 1986, Ronald Reagan fell for the lie that if we gave amnesty to the illegals here, we would solve the illegal alien problem.

 The problem, by the way, much of that is true.

-And there are, of course, don't don't get me wrong about this, positive and negative impacts of illegal immigration.
+And there are, of course, don't get me wrong about this, positive and negative impacts of illegal immigration.

 To me, there are nothing but positive impacts for legal immigration.

-But this illegal immigration thing is threatening our country because people are coming here knowing they're breaking the law, having no respect for any other law that they don't want to uh obey, and basically leaving their allegiance in other countries.
+But this illegal immigration thing is threatening our country because people are coming here knowing they're breaking the law, having no respect for any other law that they don't want to obey, and basically leaving their allegiance in other countries.

-And uh this is a growing problem.
+And this is a growing problem.

-The idea that we can solve it with an amnesty to those that are here without controlling our border means that the number next time won't be 20 million, it'll be 40 million, and uh there won't be much English being spoken around wherever you are, which is only one of the problems.
+The idea that we can solve it with an amnesty to those that are here without controlling our border means that the number next time won't be 20 million, it'll be 40 million, and there won't be much English being spoken around wherever you are, which is only one of the problems.

-The New York Times makes the point that after decades of well, this isn't how they put it, but the point is that after decades of dumbing down America in our K-12 education system, this exam may ask of immigrants more information than Native Americans know.
+The New York Times makes the point that after decades of, well, this isn't how they put it, but the point is that after decades of dumbing down America in our K-12 education system, this exam may ask of immigrants more information than Native Americans know.

 Well, duh.